laravel/docs/eloquent-relationships.md

         //
     }

-Of course, like all other relationship types, you may call the `roles` method to continue chaining query constraints onto the relationship:
+Like all other relationship types, you may call the `roles` method to continue chaining query constraints onto the relationship:

     $roles = App\User::find(1)->roles()->orderBy('name')->get();